gustafn/munin-plugins-ns/README.md

     done

-Furthermore, the interface script for aolserver and/or naviserver provided in the subdirectory tcl is needed to be placed at an accessible url path of the web server (e.g. under the URL /SYSTEM/munin.tcl).
+Furthermore, the interface script for AOLserver and/or NaviServer provided in the subdirectory tcl is needed to be placed at an accessible url path of the web server (e.g. under the URL /SYSTEM/munin.tcl).